__STDC_IEC_ 559_ COMPLEX__

 It also defines _Complex_I

-to be a constant expression of type float complex
+to be a constant expression of type float complex with the value

 √−1.
-I
+I is defined

 to expand either to _Complex_I

-.
+or _Imaginary_I.
 A complex constant in

 general is formed by adding a real constant to a product of a

-real constant and I
+real constant and I:

 double complex var = 1.0 + I * 4.0;